 - Done properly at the next fake ending with a Dual Boss (Pronyma and the two Idun) followed by a fight with the Big Bad, Yggdrassil, which doesn't actually lead to any closure, as he leaves when you knock off a quarter of his max HP.
 And again in the real finale, with two forms of Mithos.

 - This trick is also pulled at the Wind Seal where the party must fight a boss in order for Colette to release the seal.
 This battle, while not very hard, can be draining on your items.
 As the party is exiting the dungeon, Sheena attacks the party for a second, more difficult fight that is made harder due to the fact that you likely used many healing items earlier.
 Of course, this sequence would not be mentioned on this page if there was a save point present between the two points, so have fun fighting the first boss again if you lose to Sheena.

-- Unlimited Saga: In addition to the Antagonist of the Scenario, you also have to fight Chaos immediately afterward (4 forms), you do recover some HP and LP, and that isn't even covering Mythe's Scenario: Where you have to fight a Sequential Boss and then another powerful boss before even fighting Chaos.
+- Unlimited Saga: in addition to the antagonist of the Scenario, you also have to fight Chaos immediately afterward (4 forms), though you do recover some HP and LP.
+This isn't even covering Mythe's Scenario, where you have to fight a Sequential Boss and then another powerful boss before even fighting Chaos.

 - The final boss of Wild ARMs 3 takes this Serial Escalation.
 Its final boss has a whopping eleven forms... making this a literal case of taking it Up to Eleven.